smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 All the messages within one pairing procedure form a single "packet chain".
 That is, "packet chain" for a normal OtA Pairing exchange works as follows:

-**Pairing-Pre-Request - Pairing-Pre-Response - Pairing-DH-Data-Request - Pairing-DH-Data-Response - ... - Pairing-DH-Data-Request - Pairing-DH-Data-Response**
+**Pairing-Ready-Pseudo-Response - Pairing-Pre-Request - Pairing-Pre-Response - Pairing-DH-Data-Request - Pairing-DH-Data-Response - ... - Pairing-DH-Data-Request - Pairing-DH-Data-Response**

 When both sides receive the last of Pairing-DH-DATA-\* packets (the ones which provide the whole DH data, with size defined according to KEY-EXCHANGE-TYPE field in Pairing-DH-Data-Request), they proceed with calculation of SASP key.

+"Awaiting pairing" mode
+'''''''''''''''''''''''

+To avoid Device connecting to wrong SmartAnthill Client, SmartAnthill Client MUST NOT proceed with "pairing" in response to Pairing-Ready packets unless SmartAnthill Client is in "awaiting pairing" mode.
+"Awaiting pairing" mode for Central Controller MUST be user-initiated, and MUST NOT be kept for longer than 1 hour, unless user requests another "awaiting pairing".
+This is necessary to reduce "paired to wrong Central Controller" encounters (which MUST have a way to be handled separately; one example of such handling is described in :ref:`sadlp-802-15-4` document).

 TODO: errors (Z=1 per NIST SP 800-56B, and derived-key=0 to avoid being caught by attacks on misimplementations)!